-From ancient times until today, water then wind power processed the food and manufactured goods needed to grow civilisation.
+Wind and water power have been used for millennia to produce the food and goods needed to grow civilisations.
 The threat of climate change and energy costs have provided new impetus to understand these renewable energy sources globally and in our local community.

 Reading has a long history of renewable energy, with Reading Abbey boasting its own watermill.
 From the twelfth century, the mill ground grain on the Holy Brook in the town centre.

 Only the mill arches survived demolition in the 1960s, yet the legacy of wind and water power continues.
 On the site of what is the Oracle Shopping Centre in Reading, the St. Giles watermill operated on the River Kennet until its demolition in 1900 .

 Mildred Cookson, one of our trustees, has long helped to preserve our milling heritage at Mapledurham Mill, near Reading.
 Now, local initiatives, such as Reading Hydro, are capturing the power of our town’s rivers and wind.
 Click here to visit Reading Hydro’s website.

 With the help of local people, groups and experts nationwide, Reading emPOWERed will explore the resurging significance of wind and water power in our local area.
 We will collaborate with local schools, arts groups, entrepreneurs, cultural groups and academics to deepen our understanding of these energy sources.

 Together we will uncover the history in our archive, significant to both our surrounding area and the issues facing the entire world.

 Daphne Phillips, The Story of Reading, 3rd edn.
 (Countryside Books: Newbury, Berkshire, 1999), p.
 18.